eatnumber1/prank.domains/index.markdown

 ### Contribute

-I'm [@eatnumber1]{: .user-mention } and I'd love some suggestions for additional suitable prank websites to add to the rotation, or any other suggestions!
+I'm [@eatnumber1]{: .user-mention } and I'd love to hear what you think, especially if you have suggestions for additional suitable prank websites to add to the rotation.

 [OpenDNS]: http://opendns.com
 [Leekspin]: http://leekspin.com